b-per/dbt-avoid-chaos/README.md

 ## GH actions configured

-- on PR creation, if a project was created or modified under deployments, `terraform plan` is execute
+- on PR creation, if a project was created or modified under deployments, `terraform plan` is executed separately on every folder
+  - if changes are identified in the `deployments` folder, the PR will be automatically updated with the output of `terraform plan`
-- on merge to `main`, if a project was created or modified under deployments, `terraform apply -auto-approve` is execute
+- on merge to `main`, if a project was created or modified under deployments, `terraform apply -auto-approve` is executed separately on every folder
 - it is possible to manually trigger a `dbt destroy` on a project in case we need to delete an existing project

-## Env var used
+## Env vars / Secrets used

+Secrets have been set in GitHub for

+- the Terraform backend (using Postgres in this example but could be used for any other backend)
+- the Terraform sensitive variables
+  - they are all created as `TF_VAR_terraform_var_name`, like `TF_VAR_DBT_TOKEN`

 ## dbt projects config

+The current configuration leverages

+- some Terraform modules avialble on the repo [b-per/dbt-terraform-modules](https://github.com/b-per/dbt-terraform-modules)
+  - those modules are used to create a repository, database objects and a dbt Cloud project
+- a dbt project template, compatible with [Cruft](https://cruft.github.io/cruft/) and available at [b-per/dbt-project-template](https://github.com/b-per/dbt-project-template)

 ## Tips